 Pelvic Floor Exercises

-The floor of the pelvis is made up of layers of muscle and other tissues.
+The floor of the pelvis consists of layers of muscle and other tissues.
 These layers stretch like a hammock from the tail bone at the back to the pubic bone in front.

 Female Pelvic Floor